Vedsted/DataScienceProject/environments/hdfs-environment/README.md

   * Datanode3
 * Yarn cluster
   * Resourcemanager
+  * Nodemanager1
+  * Nodemanager2
-  * Nodemanager
+  * Nodemanager3
-* History server for logging results from programs run on the YARN cluster
+  * Historyserver for logging results from programs run on the YARN cluster
 * Network for communication
 * Volumes for containers